OSGeo/PROJ/docs/source/community/code_contributions.rst

 Managing C includes is a pain.
 IWYU makes updating headers a bit easier.
 IWYU scans the code for functions that are called and makes sure that the headers for all those functions are present and in sorted order.
-However, you cannot blindly apply IWYU to Prow.
+However, you cannot blindly apply IWYU to PROJ.
 It does not understand ifdefs, other platforms, or the order requirements of PROJ internal headers.
 So the way to use it is to run it on a copy of the source and merge in only the changes that make sense.